-The genital area is cleaned.
-We instil a lubricating jelly into the urethra.
-We pass a thin flexible telescope through the urethra into the bladder.
-Sometimes there is mild discomfort as the telescope is passed into the bladder.
+Your genital area is cleaned.
+We instil a lubricating jelly into your urethra.
+We pass a thin flexible telescope through your urethra into your bladder.
+Sometimes there is mild discomfort as the telescope is passed into your bladder.

-Once the telescope is in the bladder, we fill the bladder with sterile water and inspect the bladder.
+Once the telescope is in your bladder, we fill your bladder with sterile water and inspect your bladder.

-When the examination of the bladder is completed we remove the telescope.
+When the examination of your bladder is completed we remove the telescope.
 You are then able to get dressed and empty your bladder.

 If you have a flexible cystoscopy done at a hospital, it is usually performed as day surgery – you can go home on the same day as the procedure.